 These borescopes come with different probes that allow for extra navigation, distance covered, and higher quality images.
 What’s more, they come with portable batteries and are highly flexible, which makes them a convenient option to inspect even the tiniest of components and pipes and detect minor damages or changes effectively and clearly.

 With a videoscope designed to be resistant to dangerous environments, high pressure, temperature, and explosions, you don’t have to take your machinery apart in order to do the inspections.
-You can simple select a probe that is appropriate for the location and get an image that is sent digitally for clearer viewing.
+You can simply select a video borescope probe that is appropriate for the location and get an image that is sent digitally for clearer viewing.

 These borescopes are also lightweight, compact, and easy to maneuver, which means that with careful practice and precaution, you can learn to use them efficiently and without a risk of accident or explosion, as long as you are already skilled at using regular borescopes.
 They also have carry straps to hang around your neck for convenience, especially when working in tight spaces.